 Let us talk about the interpretation of the results.
 Does our solution mean that there must be exactly 6400 bacteria on the plate at 60s?
 No!
-We have made assumptions that might not be exactly true.
-But if our assumptions are reasonable, then there will be approximately 6400 bacteria.
-Also note that in real life P is a discrete quantity, not a real number.
+We made assumptions that might not be true exactly, just approximately.
+If our assumptions are reasonable, then there will be approximately 6400 bacteria.
+Also, in real life P is a discrete quantity, not a real number.
 However, our model has no problem saying that for example at 61 seconds, $P(61) \approx 6859.35$.
-Normally, the k in P' = kP will be known, and you will want to solve the equation for different initial conditions.
+Normally, the k in P' = kP is known, and we want to solve the equation for different initial conditions.
 What does that mean?
-Suppose k = 1 for simplicity.
-Now suppose we want to solve the equation $\frac{dP}{dt} = P$ subject to P(0) = 1000(the initial condition).
-Then the solution turns out to be (exercise) $$P(t) = 1000 e^{t}.$$ We will call $P(t) = Ce^t$ the general solution, as every solution of the equation can be written in this form for some constant C. Then you will need an initial condition to find out what C is to find the particular solution we are looking for.
+Take k = 1for simplicity.
+Now suppose we want to solve the equation $\frac{dP}{dt} = P$ subject to P(0) = 1000 (the initial condition).
+Then the solution turns out to be (exercise) $$P(t) = 1000 e^{t}.$$ We call $P(t) = Ce^{t}$ the general solution, as every solution of the equation can be written in this form for some constant C. You will need an initial condition to find out what C is, in order to find the particular solution we are looking for.
 Generally, when we say "particular solution," we just mean some solution.